lclarkmichalek/site/content/post/monitoring-queue.md

 write or operate queue based applications, there should be some value somewhere in this.

-However, this post is quite long, so I'll try and sum it up:
+However, this post is quite long, so I'll try to sum it up:

 1. If you don't know what to monitor about an operation, monitor duration, rate of success, and rate of failure.